 With Wild Wadi and Aquaventure right here on our doorstep, plus the Splash Pad at JBR The Beach plus loads more waterparks and water play options across the Emirates, prepare to slide, splash and float your way through the summer heat.
 Check out our full guide for watery fun and the directory pages on the site for a few ideas mamas – then pack your cossies, slap on the sunscreen and round up the whole fam.

-A boat ride across the creek followed by a mini wander through the city’s historic Al Fahidi District in the summer will earn you and the kids a mint lemonade and scrummy snack from a simple but really good menu at the cute XVA cafe (and if your children are old enough to appreciate art or at least give you time to browse, there are frequent exhibitions to enjoy).
+A boat ride across the creek early in the morning or late when the sun is going down, followed by a mini wander through the city’s historic Al Fahidi District in the summer will earn you and the kids a mint lemonade and scrummy snack from a simple but really good menu at the cute XVA cafe (and if your children are old enough to appreciate art or at least give you time to browse, there are frequent exhibitions to enjoy).
 A lovely way to spend some cool cultured time in ‘old Dubai’.

-This summer Abu Dhabi’s Yas Island has everything from family friendly shows (Sesame Street Live) to the incredible Yas Waterworld, easily the most toddler friendly waterpark in the UAE with slides, squirters, sprayers, dumping buckets and even swings for non-walkers who want in on the action – and Ferrari World complete with high adrenalin rides, a 4-D fantasy simulation experience, huge collection of Ferraris and even a Ferrari Driving School where little ones can learn basic road safety before moving on to a race track at Junior Grand Prix.
+This summer Abu Dhabi’s Yas Island has lots to keep your kiddos happy!
+From the incredible Yas Waterworld, easily one of the most toddler friendly waterparks in the UAE with slides, squirters, sprayers, dumping buckets and even swings for non-walkers who want in on the action to Ferrari World complete with high adrenalin rides, a 4-D fantasy simulation experience, huge collection of Ferraris and even a Ferrari Driving School where little ones can learn basic road safety before moving on to a race track at Junior Grand Prix.
 Why not book a staycation and make a weekend of it mamas?

 Don’t expect lions and elephants – this ‘zoo’ exhibits all of the animals naturally occurring in the Arabian Peninsula.
 It’s also the only zoological park in the Middle East to be completely indoors, making it perfect for a day out when temperatures soar.
 A walk-through aviary allows visitors to get close to birds while ‘the cage’ area offers a view of larger mamals roaming freely in an open environment.
 Mini nature lovers will love viewing the venomous vipers, spotting the endangered Arabian leopards and discovering life after dark in the nocturnal house.
 The zoo is part of the Sharjah Desert Centre which includes a natural history museum with fossils and dinosaurs for your little paleontologists.